abw/badger-database-js/manual/query_builder.md

 queries which you can then use to build multiple different queries that are variations of it.

-** NOTE: We DO now support insert, update and delete queries ** There are a number of limitations, most of which are intentional.
-The first and most prominent is that we currently only support select queries.
-The reasoning behind this is that insert, update and delete queries are destructive in that they write to the database.
-If you get something wrong because the SQL query is obscured by using a query builder then you're going to have a bad day.
-We don't want you to have a bad day, especially not on our account.
+The query builder is intended to be used to generate simpler queries that can be automated, or are otherwise tedious to write by hand.

-As described in the [tables](manual/tables.html) documentation, there are already methods provided for inserting, updating and deleting records and they come with a safety net.
+For example, the [tables](manual/tables.html) use the query builder to automatically generate queries for selecting, inserting, updating and deleting records.
+In addition, they provide some extra data validation.
 You can mark table columns as `required` and/or `readonly` and the method calls will be sanity checked for you.
 An error will be thrown if you try to insert or update `readonly` columns, or insert records with missing `required` columns.

-If you need to perform an insert, update or delete query that is any more complicated than that (e.g. requiring a join to another table) then we highly recommend that you write it as an SQL query that you can test (on a sacrificial copy of your production database, of course) and then define as a [named query](manual/named_queries.html).
+It is possible to use the query builder to generate more complex queries involving multi-table joins, sub-queries, and so on.
+However, you should exercise caution when doing so.
+Make sure to check the generated output using the `sql()` method to convince yourself that it's generating the SQL that you expect.
+In the long run you may find it easier and more reliable to write complex queries as raw SQL that you can test (on a sacrificial copy of your production database, of course) and then define as a [named queries](manual/named_queries.html).

-Another limitation is that we don't support all the SQL elements that you could possibly want to put in a select query.
-Again, this is deliberate.
+The query builder has some limitations in that it doesn't support all the SQL elements that you could possibly want to put in a query.
+This is *probably* deliberate.
 We've tried to cover the things that you're likely to need most often, and provide an easy way to embed raw SQL for those times when you need something else.
 This library does not try to discourage you from using SQL when you need to.
 In fact, it positively encourages you to do so.

 Before we get into too much detail, let's look at some examples.